defgsus/blog/src/html_tools/render_chords/uku-post.md

 That's the first piece that i recorded.
 Then developed it a bit further, recorded again, aso.
 It's fun to play it solo as well.

 The numbers show the current bar for each chord.
-All songs are 4/4 time unless noted otherwise.
+All songs are 4/4 time.
 Some *'special'* chords have been suffixed with **x**, **y** or **2** or something like that.
 I'm not really able to tell the official name in all cases.
-The tabs for the chords are listed in order of appearance below the bars.
+For example, the **Bo** below stands for an *"open B"* which is neither *major* nor *minor*.
+You can read the involved notes from the tabs which are listed in order of appearance below the bars or by hovering the mouse over the chord name.

 ```chords-A/5/4/3
 F: 3-4